tinacms/tina.io/content/guides/tina-cloud/starter/structure.md

 ## Content Modeling

 With Tina Cloud there's no need to build forms manually like you would with TinaCMS.
-Instead, you're required to define a schema which acts as the single source of truth for the shape and structure of your content.
+Instead, you're required to define a schema that acts as the single source of truth for the shape and structure of your content.

 This is set up for you in `./.tina/schema.ts`, let's break down what this function is doing: